NithinKuruba/tech-docs/OpenID/session-logout.md

 ### OP iframe

 The RP saves few endpoints including `check_session_iframe` and `end_session_endpoint` by parsing discovery endpoint response from the OP.
 The URI found under `check_session_iframe` property is used as the source for embedded iframe in RP iframe.
 The embedded iframe has access to user agent state (stored in a cookie or local storage) of OP.
 The RP iframe polls this embedded iframe for monitoring session of end user.
+The OP updates the user agent state based on the events triggered by end user like login, logout etc. This updated state is tracked by the OP or embedded iframe, which sends the response based on respective updated state.

+## Front Channel Logout